iroy2000/react-redux-boilerplate/README.md

 If you encounter issues related to `Webpack 3`, it is good to report that back so the community can benefit from it.

-__4 / 13 / 2017__

-We just upgraded this boilerplate to use `Webpack 2`.
-The reason we are doing that is because there are quite a few people in communities are asking for example for a real world project using `Webpack 2`, and here it is.

 ## License
 In theory, knowledge should be free, so please visit [wtfpl](http://www.wtfpl.net/) for this boilerplate license if you really care.